AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 >[!NOTE]
 >
->The number of elements in a XDP table component, a subform, or an XSD complex type cannot exceed the number of cells in a row.
+>The number of elements in an XDP table component, a subform, or an XSD complex type cannot exceed the number of cells in a row.
 For example, you cannot drop four elements on a row that has only three cells.
 It will result in an error.
 >
 >If the number of elements is less than the number of cells in a row, the new row first adds cells based on the elements, and then the default cells are added to fill in the remaining cells in the row.
 For example, if you drop a group of three elements in a row that has four cells, the first three cells are based on the elements you dropped and the remaining one cell is the default table cell.